mcv-m6-video/mcv-m6-2023-team3/w3/README.md

   * **Task 2.2**: Tracking with a Kalman Filter
   * **Task 2.3**: IDF1,HOTA scores

+## Additional information
+The annotations for task 1.2 are saved in the task 1.2 folder using the format Pascal VOC.

 ## Usage
 In order to run this project you need to execute the main.py from [the main page](https://github.com/mcv-m6-video/mcv-m6-2023-team3).